Budibase/website/content/blog/tutorials/google-sheets-gui.md

 With a Graphical User Interface (GUI) you can use Google Sheets as a flexible data source.
 It includes options to manipulate data, collect data from other sites, or even run custom functions with Apps Script.

-At the same time, end users interact with your app using your Google Sheets GUI.
+At the same time, end users interact with your app using your Google Sheets UI.
 Thus, you can control data entry, create custom views, add charts and metrics, and create different user levels.

 This allows you to get the best of both worlds.
 A flexible [data source](https://budibase.com/blog/data/data-sources/), along with a powerful user-facing app.